hoanghl/rust-journey/documents/BACKLOG.md

 - Convert all clone used for `addr` to other more memory efficient form
 - Convert `Node` into trait to simulate it as class
 - In Flow Send file, if Master designates itself as a data storing node, no need to
+- Handle corner case in Replication:
+  - No. current nodes less than `NUM_REPLICAS`: Re-run Replication when new node joins -